Christopher Ferrara

-Christopher A. Ferrara (born 1952) is an American Roman Catholic lawyer, anti-abortion activist, political pundit, and writer.
+Christopher A. Ferrara (born January 6, 1952) is an American Roman Catholic lawyer, anti-abortion activist, political pundit, and writer.
 He is the founder and president of the American Catholic Lawyers Association.
 He is also a regular columnist of The Remnant, a traditionalist Catholic newspaper.

+In 2017, he signed a document along with a number of other clergy and academics labeled as a "Filial Correction" of Pope Francis.

 Life and legal career

 Ferrara was born on January 6, 1952, in New York City.
 He holds a Bachelor of Arts degree from Fordham University and a Juris Doctor degree from Fordham University School of Law.
 He engaged in general legal practice in both New Jersey and New York between 1977 and 1991.
 After founding the American Catholic Lawyers Association in 1990, he focused on pro-bono legal work representing Catholics as well as anti-abortion activists.

 On October 23, 2012, Ferrara, along with Nicholas Gruner, appeared at the headquarters of the European Union in Strasbourg, France, to speak at a press conference in support of a motion for a declaration by the EU Parliament calling upon Pope Benedict XVI to carry out the Consecration of Russia to the Immaculate Heart of Mary.
 Ferrara and Gruner were invited to speak by the sponsors of the motion, MEPs Mario Borghezio and Lorenzo Fontana.